 Men: Fewer women, fewer rules, and more work.

-One great thing about Tinder is that you can message anyone at any time so long as you’ve matched with one another.
+One of the biggest benefits of Tinder is that you can message anyone at any time so long as you’ve matched with one another.
 There’s no timeline for you to strike up a conversation and there’s no need to stress that a match will expire before you think of something clever to say.

-There are nearly twice as many men on Tinder as there are women.
-This can be beneficial for females, since it means you have more of a selection.
-However, it can also mean being bombarded with messages.
+There are usually more men on Tinder than women.
+This can give women more choice but it can also sometimes mean being bombarded with messages.
 If you’re a lady who likes not having to do the work of messaging and matching first, you can sit back, match, and then see who writes you.
 Just be warned that you may have to put more work into responding to all your messages.

 For guys, you almost always have to make the first move and that means a lot more work for you.
-However, there aren’t timers and if you match with a woman, you know the ball is in your court, not hers, so you can message back and get things rolling whenever you want.
+However, there aren’t timers and if you match with a woman, you know the ball is in your court so you can message back and get things rolling whenever you want.
 You just have to know what to say to her to break the ice and spark conversation.

-Though Tinder is known for its lack of serious members, the app has provided many people with dates and new friends, it’s an easy and light hearted way to meet people.
-Each person experiences dating differently and as the world learns to navigate dating app red flags to find their special someone, so will you.
+When it comes to Bumble vs. Tinder, everyone will face different experiences.
+And, as the world learns to navigate dating app red flags to find their special someone, so will you.
 Enjoy both apps and see what works for you.
 You’re bound to have your own unique experience on both Tinder and Bumble.